-See the very best of Alaska by sea as the Silver Shadow passes through Juneau, Skagway, Sitka and the Hubbard Glacier on it's way to Canada.
-Spend a day exploring the beauty and history of Vancouver as you enjoy the remainder of your journey to Kamloops, Lake Louise and Banff in luxury on the world famous Rocky Mountaineer.
+See the very best of Alaska by sea as the Silver Muse passes through Juneau, Skagway, Sitka and the Hubbard Glacier on its way to Canada.
+Spend a day exploring the beauty and history of Vancouver as you enjoy the remainder of your journey to Kamloops, Lake Louise and Banff in luxury on the world-famous Rocky Mountaineer.

 Upon arrival into Anchorage Airport, make your way independently to your overnight hotel.
 Remainder of the day is at leisure.

 Today you will travel to the Port of Anchorage and Ship Creek.
 Take in the views of the city from the port as your guide explains the history behind the port of Anchorage and the area at Ship Creek.
 Next you’ll travel past Bootleggers Cove, stopping for a visit to Earthquake Park where you’ll learn about the perils of living on the Pacific Ocean’s “Ring of Fire” and see places where the ground liquefied and massive landslides occurred during the biggest earthquake in US History and 2nd largest earthquake ever recorded worldwide.

 Next you’ll visit Lake Hood, the busiest seaplane base in the world - watch some of Alaska’s finest bush pilots splashland and then take to the sky outbound for nearby wilderness areas.
 The Chugach Mountains are the last and finest stop.
 Here you’ll experience Anchorage from the place locals go for stunning vistas and beautiful sunsets.
 Flat Top Scenic Overlook is home to many Alaskan animals including Alces alces gigas, otherwise known as the Giant or Alaska Moose!
 A short walk to the overlook provides beautiful views of the city of Anchorage, the Cook Inlet and the Chugach Mountains.